Weltraumschaf/gandalf/README.md

 This will  take a  while and  build a standalone  C compiler  for the  kernel in `build-tools/cross` used by the `Makefile`.

+__ATTENTION__: You have to set your GCC compiler in `build-tools/environment`.

+    $> cd build-tools
+    $> . environment
+    $> ./build.sh

 ## Build the kernel

-After you  have installed the prerequisites  and cross compiler you  need to set thecompilerflags for make:

-    $> . environment
+You should use a new temrinal session so that your environment is fresh and not polluted by environment varibales from building the cross compiler.

-After that you can build the kernel by invoking:
+Build the kernel by invoking in the main direcotry:

     $> make